Eureka Tower: Observation deck (Melbourne Skydeck)

-The observation deck (Melbourne Skydeck) occupies the entire 88th floor of the Eureka Tower and is the highest public vantage point in a building in the Southern Hemisphere at 285 m.
+The observation deck, currently branded as Melbourne Skydeck and previously known as Eureka Skydeck and Skydeck 88, occupies the entire 88th floor of the Eureka Tower and is the highest public vantage point in a building in the Southern Hemisphere at 285 m.
 It opened to the public on 15 May 2007.
 An entry fee applies to access the Skydeck.

 The Skydeck features twenty viewfinders that help visitors to pinpoint numerous significant landmarks around all parts of Melbourne, along with several free binoculars.
 There is a small outside area called The Terrace which is closed in high winds.
-There is also a glass cube called The Edge, which extends itself 3 meters from the building to hang over the edge of the tower and add to the viewing experience.
+There is also a glass cube called The Edge, which extends itself 3 metres from the building to hang over the edge of the tower and add to the viewing experience.

 On 10 January 2005, Grocon, the firm building Eureka Tower, proposed adding a 53.8 m communications mast/observation tower.
 The proposal is currently before the local planning commission.
 This mast would be a significant structure, used for providing an adventure climb to the tip of the summit.

 On 16 April 2006, a new proposal was announced that the construction company and developers were considering options for the building to have a "skywalk" that would take daring people up 350 m high.
 The proposed structure may also include a communications tower.

 The Edge

-Skydeck 88 features The Edge – a glass cube which projects 3 m out from the building with visitors inside, suspended almost 300 m above the ground.
+The Skydeck features The Edge – a glass cube which projects 3 m out from the building with visitors inside, suspended almost 300 m above the ground.
 When one enters, the glass is opaque as the cube moves out over the edge of the building.
 Once fully extended over the edge, the glass becomes clear.

 Eureka 89 Dining & Events

 Located on the top floor (level 89) of the Eureka Tower, Eureka 89 Dining & Events is a restaurant, cocktail bar and event space offering a modern Australian menu by award winning chef Renee Martillano.
-Eureka 89's location on the towers top floor make's it the southern hemisphere highest restaurant & bar at a staggering 292.3m (959 ft) metres high.
+Eureka 89's location on the tower's top floor makes it the Southern Hemisphere's highest restaurant & bar at a staggering 292.3 m (959 ft) high.